-Area of work Summary of findings Use of funds, results generated from CE and how contributing to UBRAF outputs and Global AIDS Strategy outcomes (findings from Evaluation Questions 7, 8, 9) Between 2018-2022 US\$ 119 million of CE funds, including Business Unusual Funds (BUF) were budgeted across 96 countries.
+Area of work Summary of findings Evaluation Questions 4 and 5) Markers are helpful only as an indication of the extent to which the design of an activity considers gender equality, human rights, and community responses.
+They cannot be relied on as a monitoring tool and are not an accurate indicator of the extent to which the activity has contributed to these areas.
+COVID-19 reprogramming was timely, supported by the Secretariat, and flexible.
+Use of funds, results generated from CE and how contributing to UBRAF outputs and Global AIDS Strategy outcomes (findings from Evaluation Questions 7, 8, 9) Between 2018-2022 US\$ 119 million of CE funds, including Business Unusual Funds (BUF) were budgeted across 96 countries.
 The top three UBRAF outputs where CE funds have been budgeted are 1: SRA 1/RA 2 testing and treatment and RA 1: HIV prevention; 2: SRA 3/RA 7 HIV prevention among young people; and 3: SRA 4/RA 4 HIV prevention among key populations/community-led responses.
 Across all regions, limited funds have been budgeted in 2018-2022 towards SRA/RAs targeting Global AIDS Strategy 2021-2026 priorities 21 and 3.2 Over two thirds of CE funds 2018-2022 were budgeted among four Cosponsors: the United Nations Children's Fund (UNICEF), the United Nations Development Programme (UNDP), the United Nations Population Fund (UNFPA), the World Health Organization (WHO) and WHO-PAHO (the Regional Office for the Americas of the World Health Organization).
-Evidence for what has been funded is widely available but evidence for what change has occurred because of CE funding is more limited. ■ There are some positive examples of the use of CE funds including with some catalytic results.
+Evidence for what has been funded is widely available but evidence for what change has occurred because of CE funding is more limited.
+There are some positive examples of the use of CE funds including with some catalytic results.
 CE funds seem to be most catalytic when focused on upstream activities, such as research, generation of strategic data, guidance and policy development, pilot approaches with potential for scale up, and where the comparative strengths of the Joint Programme are harnessed.
 CE funds are being used to support gaps or the expansion of existing projects.
 In these cases, CEs are blended with other funding making it difficult to follow the money, understand the catalytic component and differentiate CE contribution/results.
 Opportunities are being missed for strategic and cross-country learning including what works to help advance progress towards the global AIDS targets.
-Despite efforts to report UBRAF results, the JPMS does not include any functionality for monitoring/assessing jointness as a pathway to catalytic results.
-What other models exist as potential alternatives for funding the work of United Nations agencies at the country level? (findings from Evaluation Question 10 There are mixed lessons of experience from pooled funds, but ingredients of success include: Having a clear objective for a pooled fund which is shared and understood.
-Having a separate panel or entity for reviewing proposals.
-Having unearmarked funds to drive joint planning and programming. ■ There is no perfect way to allocate scarce resources across countries, therefore trade-offs between equality, equity and return of investment considerations exist.
-As such, a pragmatic and balanced approach is required, and this has implications for UNAIDS and the way it considers allocating scarce resources in the future.

-1 Breaking down barriers to achieving HIV outcomes - including result areas on community-led responses, human rights, gender equality and young people.
+&lt;sup>1 Breaking down barriers to achieving HIV outcomes - including result areas on community-led responses, human rights, gender equality and young people.
 These map loosely onto UBRAF 2016-2021 SRAs 3 (HIV prevention and young people), 4 (HIV prevention and key populations), 5 (gender and gender-based violence (GBV)) and 6 (human rights).

-2 Fully fund and sustain efficient HIV responses and integrate into systems for health, social protection, humanitarian settings and pandemic responses - including result areas on fully funded and efficient HIV response, integration of HIV into health systems and humanitarian settings and pandemics.
+&lt;sup>2 Fully fund and sustain efficient HIV responses and integrate into systems for health, social protection, humanitarian settings and pandemic responses - including result areas on fully funded and efficient HIV response, integration of HIV into health systems and humanitarian settings and pandemics.
 These map loosely onto UBRAF 2016-2021 SRAs 7 (investment and efficiency) and 8 (social protection - integration of HIV and health services).